secondlife/dullahan/README.md

 For historical reasons, both it and the version of CEF in this repository are built with the C++ runtime library set to `Multi-threaded DLL` /  `Multi-threaded Debug DLL`.

+## Is there a binary version I can download? ##

+I packaged up a Win32 version of the examples along with the necessary runtimes.
+It is built against CEF revision 2704 so it's similar to Chrome 51.0.
+You can download it [here from my Dropbox](https://dl.dropboxusercontent.com/u/1109/dullahan_bin_examples-1.1.507-win32.zip) for now - permanent location to follow.

 ## How do I build Dullahan?

 * Download or clone the Dullahan source code